jamoma/JamomaCore/Tools/readme.txt

 If you want a nice, clean release version, try this:

-./build.rb Build_release clean
+./build.rb Deployment clean

 or a developer release, try this:

-./build.rb Build_deployment
+./build.rb Development